alexanderbk4/movieseek/README.md

 # MovieSeek

-A vibecoded movie database application with recommendation system.
+A movie database application aiming to optimize movie recommendations based on user-provided data and preferences.

 ## Overview